Does Creatine Make You Gain Weight?

 Potential Muscle Mass Increase Over Time

-Long-term, creatine users can expect to gain lean muscle mass if they are engaging in regular strength training.
+In the long term, creatine users can expect to gain lean muscle mass if they are engaging in regular strength training.
 The amount of muscle gained will vary depending on workout intensity, diet, and genetics.

 Individual Factors Influencing Weight Changes